United States International Trade Commission.

-As requested by the Committee, the Commission will conduct an investigation and provide a report on competitive conditions for certain canned fruit between U.S. and principal foreign supplier industries during the period 2003-05.
+As requested by the Committee, the Commission will conduct an investigation and provide a report on competitive conditions for certain canned fruit between U.S. and principal Start Printed Page 6745foreign supplier industries during the period 2003-05.
 Data and analysis will be provided for (1) Canned peaches, (2) canned pears, and (3) canned fruit mixtures, with any overlap among the industries clearly identified.
 In its report, the Commission will provide, to the extent possible, the following:

 - An overview of the canned peach, canned pear, and canned fruit mixtures industries in the United States and major supplier countries (such as China, Greece, Spain, and Thailand), including production of fresh peaches and pears for processing, planted acreage and new plantings, processing volumes, processing capacity, and consumption;

 - Information on U.S. and foreign supplier imports and exports of canned peaches, canned pears, and canned fruit mixtures, as well as the market segments in which U.S. imports are being sold (e.g., retail, food service sector, or other);